iispokon/restaurant_waitlist/README.md

 ## Setup
 To view this demo.
 Run the app locally:

 You should already have a Twilio account.
-You will set environment variables to your TWILIO_NUMBER and Twilio app credentials (steps below).
+You will also need to set environment variables to your TWILIO_NUMBER and Twilio app credentials (steps below).
-This demo will work with a Twilio free trial account.
-Just be sure to use "Verified Caller Id" numbers, so that Twilio can message those numbers when you try this demo.
+Note: This demo will work with a Twilio free trial account, but just be sure to use "Verified Caller Id" numbers, so that Twilio can message those numbers when you try this demo.

-This app allows anonymous users to access a "guestlist" webpage.
-In order to access the webpage over the internet, we will need to use [ngrok](https://ngrok.com/) to expose your local machine to the internet.
+This app allows anonymous users to access a "guestlist" webpage -- In order to access the webpage over the internet, we will need to use [ngrok](https://ngrok.com/) to expose your local machine to the internet.

 ### Local setup

 1. Clone this repository.
-Then 'cd' into its directory
+Then 'cd' into its directory.
-1. Create a virtualenv environment
+1. Create a virtualenv environment.
     ```bash
     virtualenv venv
     source venv/bin/activate
     ```
-1. Install requirements
+1. Install requirements.
     ```bash
     pip install -r requirements.txt
     ```
-1. Run migrations
+1. Run migrations.
     ```bash
     python manage.py makemigrations guestlist
     python manage.py migrate
     ```
-1. Create a superuser
+1. Create a superuser.
     ```bash
     python manage.py createsuperuser
     ```